 – Dennis A. Rondinelli: ‘Development Projects as Policy Experiments’, Methuen, 1983

 …there is no sense of ‘going anywhere’ or of ‘getting anything’.
 The text communicates directly, immediately – gesturing again and again to what is present, what is the fact, here, now, always and everywhere.
 Moreover, ‘the text’ is in actual fact nothing but a bunch of small texts that are by-and-large unrelated to one another. … / This dislocated, disassociated textual form is designed precisely with the disabling of ‘progression’, ‘movement’ and the senses of ‘being taught’, and ‘being in good hands’, in mind.
 For, the sense that reality is divisible…is precisely the illusion this text seeks to expose and disperse. / Nevertheless, the sense that something, a thing of form and therefore of distinction and separation, is being ‘grasped’ in one of the texts, or ‘pieced together’, ‘formed’ amongst a number of the texts, may occasionally emerge. … / There are two possibilities.
 In both cases these little black squiggles will be translated into sounds, images and feelings called ‘thoughts’.
 One possibility is that this thinking will not only appear but will linger as solid, continuous formations that are definite, definable somethings, and are therefore separate, abstract and limited…continuously threatened by doubt and death. … / The other possibility is altogether different.
 As these little black squiggles are being translated…the sense of something beyond thoughts, or rather in the thoughts and in everything else as well, will emerge.
-The thoughts will give way to this sense, this omnipresence. …so that nothing is left. …not only in the black squiggles and thoughts they conjure…[but it] has filled and encompassed the entire landscape around [them], leaving only…oneness.
+The thoughts will give way to this sense, this omnipresence. …so that nothing is left. …not only in the black squiggles and thoughts they conjure…[but that it] has filled and encompassed the entire landscape around [them], leaving only…oneness.

 – Guy Smith: ‘This is Unimaginable & Unavoidable’, Non-Duality Press, 2005